securitytxt/security-txt/draft-foudil-securitytxt.md

 of the file (as per {{canonical}}), and regularly monitor the file and the referenced resources to detect tampering.

-Security researchers SHOULD check verify the "security.txt" including the signature and checking historical records before using the information.
-If the information in a "security.txt" file looks suspicious or compromised, it SHOULD NOT be used.
+Security researchers SHOULD check the "security.txt" including verifying the digital signature and checking historical records before using the information contained in the file.
+If "security.txt" file looks suspicious or compromised, it SHOULD NOT be used.

 To avoid redirect attacks, redirects for these files MUST NOT be followed